Matthew 2: Analysis

 As with Matthew 1 most scholars see this chapter as geared towards proving that Jesus is the messiah who was foretold by the prophets.
 The chapter contains five references to the Old Testament, a greater density than anywhere else in the New Testament.
-The author of Matthew uses them to try and demonstrate that Jesus matches the predictions of the prophets.
+The author of Matthew uses them to try to demonstrate that Jesus matches the predictions of the prophets.
 Schweizer sees the chapter as being divided into five subsections, each ending with an Old Testament quotation.
 As with the genealogy of Matthew 1 many scholars feel that this chapter is trying to portray Jesus as the culmination of Jewish history with the author of Matthew relating events in Jesus' life to important ones in history.
 The author of Matthew is paralleling Exodus in this chapter with Jesus as Moses and Herod as Pharaoh.
 The Gospel also takes care to mention a sojourn by the Holy Family in Egypt that is mentioned nowhere else.
 Through a quote from Jeremiah (31:15), the Massacre of the Innocents is linked to the Babylonian Captivity, and Jesus being born in Bethlehem echoes King David who was also born in that village.

 J. D. Kingsbury also sees this chapter as an exercise in apologetics with the cooperation of the chief priests and scribes with Herod, as described in Matthew 2:3 and Matthew 2:4, as prefiguring how the Jews and Gentiles will later respond to Christianity.
 American theologian Robert H. Gundry notes that persecution is an important theme of Matthew, who was writing at a time when a number of forces were working to crush the new religious movement.
 Paul L. Maier and R.T.
 France reject this however, France writing "What Christian writer of exemplary fiction would willingly choose Herod the Idumaean, of all unlikely candidates, to represent Israel, and a group of innocent children murdered in Bethlehem to stand for Israel's punishment."